Cjcapiola/Ethnicities-and-Spice-Tolerance/index.md

 1. Perform a Statistical Summary: Calculate the mean, median, and standard deviation of spice scores for each ethnic group.
 2. Ethnicity-based Comparison: Use an ANOVA and Tukey-Post Hoc test to compare the spice scores across different ethnicities to see if certain ethnicities tend to have higher or lower spice scores and if they are significant.
 3. Do a more in depth Ingredient Analysis: See if the presence of certain spices like chili peppers or cayenne pepper consistently correlates with higher spice scores.
-4. Visualize the data to show any found relationships in an easy to interpret way.
-5. Draw conclusions.

 ### Summary Statistics
 * Asian Cuisine: